DYNAFRONT HOLDINGS BERHAD

 (e) meals for business purposes

-As a general principle, directors and employees shall not accept or give a gift to a third party if it is made with the intention of influencing the third party to obtain or retain business, or in exchange for favours or benefits.
+As a general principle, directors and employees shall not accept or give a gift to a third party if it is made to influence the third party to obtain or retain business or in exchange for favours or benefits.
 In addition, lavish or unreasonable gifts or hospitality should not be accepted as such gifts or hospitality may be perceived or interpreted as attempts by the directors or employees to obtain or receive favourable business treatment for personal benefits.

 5.2 Facilitation Payments To Officer of Public Body

-However, there could arise circumstances in which the directors or employees have no alternative but to make a facilitation payment in order to protect themselves from injury, loss of life or liberty.
+However, circumstances could arise where the directors or employees have no alternative but to make a facilitation payment to protect themselves from injury, loss of life or liberty.
 Any request for facilitation payment under such circumstances should be reported immediately to the superior or Head of Human Resources.